SEM and Failure Investigations

 An SEM, or scanning electron microscope, is a type of microscope that produces images of a sample by scanning the surface with a focused beam of electrons rather than the usual optical means.
 This allows for imaging at very high magnifications, typically from about 10 to 500,000 times, with a clarity previously not possible.

 EDX, also variously known as EDAX or EDS, EDX microanalysis is the targeted analysis of a feature observed on the scanning electron microscope.
-The method is limited in that it is semi-quantitative, cannot identify organic matter and there are a few elements that it cannot detect, even if present, but if you have an unknown material (for instance, contamination on a component or a fracture face) EDX can be used to identify its approximate chemical make-up.
+The method is limited in that it is semi-quantitative, cannot identify organic matter and there are a few elements that it cannot detect, even if present, but if you have an unknown material (for instance, contamination on a component or a fracture face) EDX analysis can be used to identify its approximate chemical make-up.

 SEM or EDX can be used on a failed component that’s made from metal.
 From domestic copper pipework, fastener systems (or nuts and bolts), high-tension wires, chains, cast housings, even artificial hip implants; in truth the scope is limited only by the ability of metal to be used in an application.

 Should a part fail, Manufacturers and consumers need to know how and why.
-A failure investigation that includes SEM/EDX can provide answers to why a part has failed.
+A failure analysis that includes SEM/EDX can provide answers to why a part has failed.
 Steps can then be taken to help avoid the same problem & issues in future and therefore reduce costs & expenses.

 Examples of the causes of failures include but are not limited to, design flaws, material selection, raw material issues or misapplication of the component.

-Failure Investigations consist of individual tests that include a visual examination, SEM (and EDX if required), metallography, chemical analysis, hardness test and tensile tests, subject to sufficient sample material being provided.
+Material Failure Investigations consist of individual tests that include a visual examination, SEM (and EDX if required), metallography, chemical analysis, hardness test and tensile tests, subject to sufficient sample material being provided.